France's Hollande warns against isolating Ebola-hit Guinea

 "It's Ebola that we must isolate, not the country," she said.

-France, Guinea's former colonial master, has agreed to set up a military hospital in the country to help fight the outbreak and has pledged 100 million euros ($125 million) in financial assistance for the Ebola effort.
+France, Guinea's former colonial master, has agreed to set up a military hospital in the country to help fight the outbreak and has pledged 100 million euros (80 million pounds) in financial assistance for the Ebola effort.

 "France wants to set an example.
 Beyond material help, it is human help which is the most important," Hollande told journalists, saying he had come to "deliver a message of hope".

 Other Western nations are also ramping up their support.
-The United States is deploying up to 3,000 troops, mostly in neighboring Liberia, while Britain has sent military staff to build treatments centers in Sierra Leone.
+The United States is deploying up to 3,000 troops, mostly in neighbouring Liberia, while Britain has sent military staff to build treatments centres in Sierra Leone.

 "The people of Guinea are very grateful.
 You are at home in Guinea," Conde said.